PavanAnanthSharma/OpenAI-py-Library/README.md

 ## Credit

-This library is forked from the [Stripe Python Library](https://github.com/stripe/stripe-python).
+This library is inspiredfrom the [Stripe Python Library](https://github.com/stripe/stripe-python).